 September also gives you warm weather.
-The winter in Belgrade is not that extreme, with its lowest temperature that usually goes down to 2 degree Celsius, but there is not much happening in the city during that season except during the New Year’s Eve where you will find people partying on the streets and in the clubs.
+The winter in Belgrade is not that extreme, with its lowest temperature that usually goes down to 2 degrees Celsius, but there is not much happening in the city during that season except during the New Year’s Eve, where you will find people partying on the streets and in the clubs.

 If you want to find out more about places to go in Belgrade and see what Belgrade things to do may attract you, this Belgrade travel guide will show you some of the best things to do in Belgrade.